Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

-Cutting back perennials in the summer months will not only encourage new growth, but it will make your garden look more tidy, by eliminating dead or dying portions of the plant.
+Cutting back perennials in the summer months will not only encourage new growth, but it will make your garden look tidier by eliminating dead or dying portions of the plant.

 The phrase “deadheading” refers to removing spent or unsightly blooms from a plant.
-Not only does it automatically make your plant look prettier, but also it encourages the plant to focus energy into producing new growth, rather than putting energy into a dying portion of the plant.
+Not only does it automatically make your plant look prettier, but it also encourages the plant to focus energy on producing new growth rather than putting energy into a dying portion of the plant.